Oblivion poster

 The inciting incident occurs at 15 minutes when A mysterious spacecraft crashes to Earth, and Jack discovers human survivors in sleep pods - one of whom is the woman from his dreams, Julia.
 When drones arrive and kill the other survivors, Jack must save her, disrupting his mission and forcing questions about his reality..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Jack makes the active choice to take Julia back to the crash site to recover the flight recorder against Mission Control's orders, crossing into forbidden territory and choosing truth over obedience, knowing it may cost him everything., moving from reaction to action.
+This illustrates the protagonist's commitment to Jack makes the active choice to take Julia back to the crash site to recover the flight recorder against Mission Control's orders, crossing into forbidden territory and choosing truth over obedience, knowing it may cost him everything., moving from reaction to action.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, Julia is critically injured by a drone attack while defending the human survivors.
 Jack must bring her to the Tet for medical attention, seemingly surrendering to the enemy and abandoning the resistance.
-All hope of victory appears lost., demonstrates the protagonist at their lowest point.
+All hope of victory appears lost., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 79% of the runtime.
 Jack remembers the truth: his proposal to Julia on the Empire State Building, their love, the original mission.
 He realizes that even as a clone, his memories and choices make him human.
 He decides to become the weapon himself, formulating the plan to swap Julia for Beech and the bomb., demonstrating the transformation achieved throughout the journey.